 Das knapp achthundert Jahre alte, einst Salzburger Augustiner-Chorherren gehörende Gut Hornegg mit seinem verwitterten, verwunschenen, geradewegs aus einem Brüder-Grimm-Märchen herbeigezauberten Renaissance-Schlösschen liegt inmitten einer Waldlandschaft, in der sich Teiche voller Karpfen, Zander, Hechte, Rotaugen, Schleien und Welse wie glitzernde Schatztruhen verstecken.
 So sauber sei das Wasser, sagt Jörg Holler, dass sein Sohn Heinrich noch nicht einmal die Karpfen vor dem Schlachten auswässern müsse, um ihnen ihren modrigen Hautgout auszutreiben.

 Auszeichnung für verantwortungsvolles Wirtschaften 2019

-From Graz you drive about 30 minutes to Gut Hornegg (30 km).
-From Vienna it is just under 2.5 hours (218 km), from Munich a good 4.5 hours (412 km), from Passau it is a good 3 hours (306 km) and from Salzburg it also takes a good 3 hours the trip (303 km).
+It takes about 30 minutes to drive from Graz to Gut Hornegg (30 km).
+It takes just under 2.5 hours from Vienna (218 km), from Munich a good 4.5 hours (412 km), from Passau it is a good 3 hours (306 km) and from Salzburg you also need a good 3 hours the ride (303 km).
 The exact address can be found on the website.

 The nearest train stations are in Preding-Wieselsdorf and Hengsberg.
-Guests can be picked up from there.
+Guests are happy to be picked up from there.

 ...do not miss a new accommodation